richmahn/en_ta/translate/resources-alter/sub-title.md

-What translating decision should I make when I see “Alternate Translation:” in the notes?
+What translating decision should I make when I see “alternate translation:” in the notes?